sharmalab/Emory-BMI-GSoC/README.md

 In the second part, it is necessary to include all the TensorFlow operations/Ops in the node editor section to make this GUI perfect.
 You must have to confirm that all the Ops are working correctly.

-In the third part, you need yo improve the code editor part.
+In the third part, you need to improve the code editor part.
 Whenever you select an operation from the drag-down menu, automatically corresponding code will be generated in this section.
 So, when you work on the node editor part, you must have to look into the code editor part as well.

 In the fourth part, you have to create a separate window where we can use already trained models for further analysis.
 This section will be primarily used for the interpretability purpose.
 Suppose you have a trained model.
 Follow the flow diagram below.